ptran32/beautiful-jekyll/_posts/2020-08-14-control-your-kubernetes-deployment-with-argo-rollouts.md

 ```

 Apply the new manifest
 ```
 kubectl apply -f rollout.yml
 ```

 Wath the canary upgrade in live
 ```
 kubectl argo rollouts get rollout my-app --watch
 ```

-Like expected, we now have 20% of our traffic to v2 and the deployment has stopped, waiting for a human validation
+Like expected, we now have 20% of our traffic to v2 and the deployment has paused, waiting for a human validation.

 ![argorollouts-canary screenshot](https://github.com/ptran32/ptran32.github.io/blob/master/_posts/img/08-argorollouts-canary.png?raw=true)

+If the application looks fine to you, you can now promote the rollout.
 ```
 kubectl argo rollouts promote my-app
 ```

-The upgade process continue following our steps defined befire.
+The upgade process continue following steps defined before.
 ![argorollouts-canary screenshot](https://github.com/ptran32/ptran32.github.io/blob/master/_posts/img/09-argorollouts-canary2.png?raw=true)